cargonew/devTracker/README.md

 Copy
 Edit
 sudo mv devtrack /usr/local/bin
-Now you can use devtrack from anywhere!
+Now you can use devtrack from anywhere!..How cool is that!!

  Coming Soon
- devtrack stats — total logs, streaks, XP, top tags
+ devtrack stats — total logs, streaks, top tags

  Themes, badges, and gamification